Come Experience

 Historic Site Penturen Church was started in 1926 and has since been restored.
 It now stands alone deep in the wilderness of the Beltrami Island Forest.
 It is also known as the “Cathedral in the Pines”.
 Please feel free to step inside and enter the past.
 A guest book is available for you to sign, along with some history about the church.
 If a gentle breeze is blowing, you will be able to hear the melancholy tune of the windchimes hanging in the steeple.

 Historic Site, Caribou, MN St. Nicholas Ukrainian Orthodox Church The church was built in 1905 just one mile below the Canadian border in this tiny village.
 Most of the parishioners lived in Manitoba on the Canadian side of the border.
 After boundary laws were enforced in 1930 anyone crossing had to go through customs, causing the church to decline.
 Restored in 1974, the church is on the National Register of Historic Places.
 It is now used for special services and funerals.
 The church is sometimes known as St. Michael’s.
-Click the icon to read a great article by Ghosts of Minnesota.
+This is just under an hour drive from Roseau.